 The Louis Vuitton Speedy Bandouliere came about in 2011 including an integrated shoulder strap.
-There has always been “add on straps” for the original Speedy but they just don’t quite look as elegant - in actual fact they most certainly look “added on” - a bit of an after thought.
+There has always been “add on straps” for the original Speedy but they just don’t quite look as elegant - in actual fact, they most certainly look “added on” - a bit of an afterthought.
 Other than an integrated strap the Bandoulier also comes with a double zipper to make access easier and they are also available in different finishes.
-I particularly love the navy embossed leather known as: Empreinte.
+I particularly love the navy embossed leather known as Empreinte.

-So enough of background lets move on to the juicy stuff.
-Is the Louis Vuitton Speedy 30 a good investment?
+So enough of background lets move on to the juicy stuff - Is the Louis Vuitton Speedy 30 a good investment?

 The key to seeing if a handbag is a good investment is tracking the longevity of production of the piece and looking at what the prices have done.
-We have already established the incredibly timeline of the Speedy which has now been in production for nearly 90 years.
+We have already established the incredible timeline of the Speedy which has now been in production for nearly 90 years.
 Thus making it a classic and ticking the first of our two important investment boxes.

 Next, if we look back at vintage Louis Vuitton prices we can see if they have increased over time.
 I have done some digging around the internet on bag forums to find historic prices of the Louis Vuitton Speedy 30.
 The earliest accurate price I could dig up was for the year 2004 in which the price for the Louis Vuitton Speedy 30 in monogram canvas was $550.
-I have translated all the prices into EUROs that I could find and plotted them on a graph so you can see them over time.
+I have translated all the prices into euros that I could find and plotted them on a graph so you can see them over time.

-As you can see the percentage increase in price of the Louis Vuitton Speedy is stark.
+As you can see the percentage increase in the price of the Louis Vuitton Speedy is stark.
 Over the last 4 years from 2014 to 2018 we have seen a 25% increase in price.
 I would suggest that this makes the bag a very good investment.

 How do I define a good investment handbag?

-This works best if purchasing on the second hand market as you don’t lose any money by “driving it off the forecourt”.
-Ideally if you can you would sell your Louis Vuitton bag privately - this way you would maintain as much of the value for yourself without paying any commission.
-However the truth of the matter is that it is sometimes difficult to determine real buyers from fake buyers and to establish good trust when handling designer goods so a third party such as Timpanys.com is often used.
+This works best if purchasing on the second-hand market as you don’t lose any money by “driving it off the forecourt”.
+Ideally, if you can you would sell your Louis Vuitton bag privately - this way you would maintain as much of the value for yourself without paying any commission.
+However, the truth of the matter is that it is sometimes difficult to determine real buyers from fake buyers and to establish good trust when handling designer goods so a third party such as Timpanys.com is often used.

 If you have any second hand Louis Vuitton bags you would be interested in buying or selling please do give our friendly team a call to discuss how we can help you.
-Contact us here.